India bow out of Olympic qualifiers after drawing 3-3 against Myanmar | Goal.com

 India crashed out from Round 2 of the Olympic Qualifiers after they were held to a 3-3 draw by Myanmar on Tuesday afternoon.

 India opened the scoring through Sandhya Ranganathan (10') but Win Theingi Tun (17') soon equalised.
 Minutes later, Tun (22') scored again to put her team in front.
 But the lead was short-lived as Sanju (32') found the leveller.
-An exquisite attempt by Ratnabala Devi (64') restored India's lead.
-But the hosts refused to bog down and Tun (72') completed her hat-trick to fire her side to Round 3.
+An exquisite attempt by Ratnabala Devi (64') restored India's lead but the hosts refused to bow down and Tun (72') completed her hat-trick to fire her side to Round 3.

 It was a brilliant start to the match by Maymol Rocky's girls as they started dominating proceeding right from the first whistle.
 They were handsomely rewarded for the early domination when Sandhya broke the deadlock after latching on to an inch-perfect cross from Ratnabala Devi from the right flank.